Home

 Run the composed component using

-wasmtime run --wasm component-model main.wasm
+wasmtime run main.wasm

 See Composing Components for more details.